Las Vegas, Nevada

 Known as the Entertainment Capital of the World, Las Vegas is internationally known for the so-called Las Vegas Strip (located just outside of the city limits but still very much associated with the city itself), home to many mega casino/hotels – the region hosts more AAA Five Diamond hotels than any other city in the world – and is subsequently regarded as one of the biggest tourist attractions in the United States, if not the planet.
 However, in recent years, the city has attempted to evolve with changing tastes, and to that end has developed less gambling-related establishments and more tasteful, entertainment-based options to attract a younger demographic.

-Originally settled in 1905, Las Vegas was officially incorporated as a municipality in 1911 and currently features one of the densest populations of any city founded within the 20th century, with current records pegging the number of residents at 603,488 within 211,689 households – accounting for approximately 117,538 families – residing in the city limits.
-Primary and secondary public education is provided by the Clark County School District, which is the fifth most populous school district in the nation.
-In addition, the College of Southern Nevada is the main higher education facility in the city, although there are a number of other colleges and universities as well.
+Originally settled in 1905, Las Vegas was officially incorporated as a municipality in 1911 and currently features one of the densest populations of any city founded within the 20th century, with current records pegging the number of residents at approximately 660,000 within more than 240,000 households, accounting for roughly 150,000 families residing within the city limits.
+Primary and secondary public education is provided by the Clark County School District, which is the fifth-largest school district in the United States.
+In addition, the College of Southern Nevada is one of the main higher education institutions serving the city, although there are a number of other colleges and universities in the Las Vegas Valley as well.

 Las Vegas is situated within a basin on the floor of the Mojave Desert and is surrounded by mountain ranges on all sides.
 The summer months are very hot, but with low humidity; the average daytime high during July is 104.2 degrees.
 In contrast, winters are generally very mild, with average temperatures in the mid-50’s.

-Notable resorts and casinos in Las Vegas include the Golden Gate Hotel & Casino, the oldest continuously operating hotel and casino in Las Vegas; California Hotel & Casino; Four Queens Hotel & Casino; Las Vegas Club (closed August 20, 2015), and Mermaid’s Casino (closed June 27, 2016).
-In addition, the city features an extensive art district and is home to several museums, including the Neon Museum, The Mob Museum, the Las Vegas Natural History Museum, the DISCOVERY Children’s Museum, the Nevada State Museum, and more.
-68 parks are available for the use of local residents, as well as numerous playgrounds, softball fields, football fields, soccer fields, dog parks, community centers, senior centers, skates parks, swimming pools, while four major golf courses, all located on city land, are available and privately operated.
+Notable resorts and casinos in Las Vegas include the Golden Gate Hotel & Casino, the oldest continuously operating hotel and casino in Las Vegas; California Hotel & Casino; and the Four Queens Hotel & Casino.
+Former properties such as the Las Vegas Club (closed August 20, 2015) and Mermaids Casino (closed June 27, 2016) were also longtime fixtures of the downtown casino district.
+In addition, the city features an extensive arts district and is home to several museums, including the Neon Museum, The Mob Museum, the Las Vegas Natural History Museum, the DISCOVERY Children’s Museum, and the Nevada State Museum.
+The City of Las Vegas maintains more than 70 public parks for the use of local residents, along with numerous playgrounds, softball fields, football fields, soccer fields, dog parks, community centers, senior centers, skate parks, and swimming pools.
+In addition, four major golf courses located on city land are privately operated and open to the public.

 If you are considering relocating in or around the Las Vegas area, our company would be delighted to help you find your way or pick the best place to settle in or find your dream home.
 Please give us a call at 702.376.7379 so we can answer any questions you may have.